 Velina Taskov: The podcast launched Halloween 2020.
 We have been working on this idea for over a year now and we are thrilled to finally share it with the public.
 We found whenever you hang out with someone from the veterinary industry you inevitably end up talking ‘shop’, and that’s where the idea for the podcast sprung from.

 VT: Comedy Veterinary Podcast.
 Comedian and Vet Technician, Velina Taskov and Vet Assistant Brittany Hartfelder host the “I Killed Your Dog Podcast”, where the only thing they kill is your perceptions of the veterinary industry.

-BH: I am the co-host of the podcast.
-While Velina organises the interviews and edits the podcast, I correspond with our listeners and do promotional work on social media.
+Brittany Hartfelder: I am the co-host of the podcast.
+While Velina organizes the interviews and edits the podcast, I correspond with our listeners and do promotional work on social media.

 BT: Velina was my instructor when I did the vet assistant program at CAT.
 She encouraged me to apply at the vet clinic we both work at currently, and we developed a close relationship full of banter.

 What are you trying to achieve with the show?